Cassandra Backend Setup

 Connection Lifecycle & Pool Management

-Key pool parameters for the DataStax CQL driver and Gremlin Server:
+Key pool parameters for the DataStax CQL driver:

-Teams evaluating alternative CQL-compatible backends must verify JanusGraph compatibility matrices before migrating.
-Schema evolution, compaction behavior, and consistency guarantees differ significantly between Apache Cassandra and drop-in replacements.
-If your roadmap includes migrating away from Cassandra, consult the ScyllaDB Migration guide to validate driver overrides and index backend compatibility.
+Teams evaluating a CQL-compatible alternative to Apache Cassandra must verify JanusGraph’s compatibility matrix before migrating: schema evolution, compaction behavior, and consistency guarantees differ between Cassandra and drop-in replacements.
+If your roadmap includes moving off Cassandra, the ScyllaDB migration guide details the driver overrides and index-backend checks required to preserve write semantics.